- Positive Behavior

 Screenings: Vision and Hearing

 Vision and hearing screenings are conducted annually for all students, grades K-3 and 5.
+These screenings do not take the place of professional examinations.

 This law guarantees parents the right to review school records and control certain uses.
 Among the provisions are: